In the guide

-'Prepacked for direct sale' means food sold from the premises on which it was packed - for example, sandwiches that are packaged in the shop from which they will be sold.
+'Prepacked for direct sale' means food sold from the premises on which it was packed or from a mobile stall or vehicle used by the business who packed the food - for example, sandwiches that are packaged in the shop from which they will be sold.

 If packaged food is purchased by a separate business for later sale to the final consumer, the food will be considered prepacked.

 'Prepacked food' is defined in Regulation (EU) No 1169/2011 on the provision of food information to consumers as "… food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging …".

 Prepacked labelling requirements are significantly more complex.
 Further information can be found in 'Labelling of prepacked foods: general'.

 'Loose' means food that is sold or displayed without packaging - for example, ice cream displayed in a freezer and served into a tub.